alvr-org/ALVR/README.md

 To make the Oculus Quest microphone work you need to install the [VB-CABLE Virtual Audio Device](https://www.vb-audio.com/Cable/).

+### Nightly versions

+You can install the latest untested server version from the [nightly releases](https://github.com/alvr-org/ALVR-nightly/releases).

+The nightly client app can be installed from its [page on Sidequest](https://sidequestvr.com/app/2281/alvr-nightly) (it needs to be updated for each server update).

 ## Usage

 - Open `ALVR Launcher.exe` (ALVR dashboard).
 The first time a setup wizard will guide you through the installation.